amolenk/dapr-hands-on/Assignment04/README.md

 # dapr hands-on - Assignment 4 - Add pub/sub messsaging

-In this assignment, you're going to add dapr publish/subscribe messaging to send messages from the simulation to the TrafficControl service and from the TrafficControl service to the Government service.
+In this assignment, you're going to add dapr **publish/subscribe** messaging to send messages from the simulation to the TrafficControl service and from the TrafficControl service to the Government service.

+Before you start with this assignment, read the [introduction to this building-block](https://github.com/dapr/docs/blob/master/concepts/publish-subscribe-messaging/README.md) in the dapr documentation.

 ## Assignment goals